TeslimahSarayi/NATIONAL-RAIL-SERVICE-ANALYSIS/README.md

 ## CONCLUSION
 This analysis highlights that while overall punctuality is strong at 93%, underlying operational weaknesses, particularly concentrated in certain routes, time periods, and causes of disruption, continue to impact both revenue and customer trust.
 Addressing these vulnerabilities will help strengthen railway operations, reduce delays, and deliver a smoother , more reliable travel experience for passengers across the UK.

+Click [here](https://github.com/TeslimahSarayi/ROUTE-RISK-PROFILING) to view the machine learning project developed to segment the travel routes by operational risk